 Content Marketing Manager

-Your marketing team may not interact with the CCO, but they’ll interact with the content marketing manager (CCM) regularly.
-They directly supervise the content that is created.
-The CCM’s responsibilities include:
+Your content marketing manager (CCM) directly supervises the content that is created.
+The responsibilities include:

 - Assigning roles and deciding who will do what task

 - Setting goals and outcomes for the project